SEI-TAS/kalki-iot-interface/README.md

 Kalki component that monitors and polls information from IoT devices, as well as sends commands to them.

 ## Prerequisites
+- Docker and Docker-Compose have to be installed.
-- Kalki-db library.
+- Kalki-db library Docker image.
 See [here](https://github.com/SEI-TAS/kalki-db) for installation details.
-- Docker and Docker-Compose have to be installed.
 - Each API plugin may have additional setup requirements.
 Review the readme file for each plugin that is to be used to set up all necessary configs or dependencies.

 ## Configuration